zibraproject/zibraproject.github.io/data.md

 ## Sequencing data

-We have an open data release policy and links to datasets will be made available as we produce them.
+We have an open data release policy and links to datasets will be made available as soon as we produce them.

-MP1751 data (nanopore)